 The New Year Jewish for the Jewish people is another big celebration known as Rosh Hashanah which means the head of the year in Hebrew also known as the Jewish New Year.
 It is celebrated on the 7th month of the Jewish lunisolar calendar between September and October.

 New Year Jewish is a solemn and religious occasion that occurs in the fall.
 It is a two-day celebration that begins the most important time of the Jewish religious year which is the 10 days of repentance of self-reflection of measuring yourself against your religion and the community.

-Even though it is not the kind of lights and fireworks and drinks that we associate with New Year’s Day in the secular society, but it brings the community together.
+Even though it is not the kind of lights fireworks and drinks that we associate with New Year’s Day in the secular society, it brings the community together.

-Nowruz although is not a new year celebration but it falls under the “Happy New Year In Different Cultures Of The World” as it is celebrated for the new and getting rid of the old.
+Nowruz although is not a New Year celebration, but falls under the “Happy New Year In Different Cultures Of The World” as it is celebrated for the new and getting rid of the old.

-Nowruz is celebrated by over 300 million people worldwide which is considered as the Persian new year.
+Nowruz is celebrated by over 300 million people worldwide which is considered the Persian New Year.
 It is a 3000-year-old Iranian celebration that marks the beginning of spring and is observed on either March 20th or 21st which is the first day of the year on the Iranian solar calendar.